-- More food options open up when you have the ability to boil and simmer: rice, quesadillas, hash browns, etc. A variety of flavor becomes more and more important the longer you’re away from home.
+- More food options open up when you have the ability to boil and simmer: rice, quesadillas, hash browns, etc. A variety of flavors becomes more and more. important the longer you’re away from home.

 - Hot coffee.
 Need I say more?

-- Cost of fuel can add up after a while and finding canisters can be a challenge in remote areas.
+- Canister stoves: Cost of fuel can add up after a while and finding canisters can be a challenge in remote areas.